LOADING ...

 We all to look, sound and act British

-the bass in my band and a life-long friend
+the bass player in my and a life-long friend

-He is now Chair of the Toronto school and has
+He is now of the Toronto film school and has

-He also directed the: Who's the blonde video
+He also the: Who's the blonde stranger video

-I visit RB when we play Toronto as we did this summer
+I always visit RB when we Toronto as we did this summer

-When we had finished putting together the in storage
+When we had finished together the tracks in storage

-I it to Ricky to fact check as this stuff happened a long time
+I sent it to Ricky to fact check as this stuff happened a long

 ago and sure enough he came up a few

-and that's when I thought it would be cool to have him read start
+and that's when I thought it be cool to have him read this start

-Hell he a major part of it and since then
+Hell he lived a major part of it and since

-So, without further adieu here's Mr. Rick Bennett
+So, without further adieu here's Mr. Bennett reading

-the bass player in our band, The Upstairs Alliance
+the bass in our first band, The Upstairs Alliance

 JImmy Buffett, The Beatles and Street

-was the combination, the stars were lining up
+that was the combination, the stars lining up

 And on insistence, we auditioned for and got the